lucasazevedo-bkp/visitor-control/README.md

 pip install -r requirements.txt
 ```

-Then run migrations to create the database/tables, run the server and create a superuser:
+Then run migrations to create the database/tables, run the server and create a superuser to access /admin:

 ```sh
 python manage.py migrate